 Guided by our values, Catholic Charities North Dakota Serves people in need and advocates for the common good of all.

-At Catholic Charities, our values and mission are rooted in Christian faith, sustained by hope, and guided by charity.
+Our mission & values at Catholic Charities are rooted in Christian faith, sustained by hope, and guided by charity.

 We are guided by the fundamental principles of Catholic Social teaching, but our services have no limits – we serve all people, regardless of religious affiliation.
 Here are the fundamentals that help us serve you: